bhopals/english-vocabs/skill-set-writing.md

 - bruises and scrapes are inevitable in the rocky landscape
 - it is hard, miserable, and competitive work
 - implicit and explicit (not overtly stated) ideas

+- people are concerned that teenagers are disrespectful and impolite
+- today people point to such phenomenon as road rage, the lack of formal manners, and vulgarity on television to make their claim that uncivility is on the rise.
+- influence human behaviour, make people less cosiderate

+- Tsunami

+  - Say tsunami and up pops a mental image of a single, gian wave rising out of the ocean to swallow cities whole.
+  - They are the result of oceans attempting to smooth out their surface after a disturbance.
+  - Tsunamis are triggered by any phenomenon that causes a large part of the water's surface to rise or drop relative to normal sea level.
+These events are usually the result of earthquakes occuring along undersea fault lines, the cracks in the Earth's crust between tectonic plates.
+When these plates collide and grind against each other, they can elevate, lower, or tilt major sections of the ocean floor, suddenly offsetting the level of water at the surface.
+The displaced water then rushes to level out, causing a tsunami.
+    The waves travel outward in all direction from the place where the earthquake occured, just like the ripples created when a stone is thrown into a lake.

+- Looking for a Job
+  - Job hunting is a formidable task
+  - Not only is one's livelihood dependent on the outcome, but the hunt can be frustrating and demoralizing.
+  - job seekers must summarize their education, experience, and skills
+  - once the required documents are assembled, job hunters must start looking for possible openings
+  - using connections may gain them a foothold they might not otherwise be able to get
+  - a visit to community employement center
+  - they must also give importance to their appearance
+  - following all these steps make the job hunt a manageable task
+  - with a positive attitude and good preparation